d3x0r/-/sack-psi/README.md

     - returns TRUE if colors are RGBA else is BGRA (unimplemented)

+  Color parameters passed to the following functions can either be a hex number, or a sack.Image.Color object from above.

-  - plot  - set a single pixel
+  - plot(x,y,c)  - set a single pixel
-  - plotOver  - draw a pixel over existing image data using alpha information; if alpha is fully opaque, basically is same as plot
+  - plotOver(x,y,c)  - draw a pixel over existing image data using alpha information; if alpha is fully opaque, basically is same as plot
   - line - draw a line (x, y, xto, yto, color ) (todo)(x, y, xto, yto, callback ) - step through a line using the same stepping algorithm and call callback for each point; callback gets parameters (x,y)
-  - lineOver - draw a line (x, y, xto, yto, color ) over existing image using alpha to merge colors
+  - lineOver(x, y, xto, yto, color) - draw a line (x, y, xto, yto, color ) over existing image using alpha to merge colors
-  - fill - fill a rectangle (x, y, width, height, color )
+  - fill(x, y, width, height, color) - fill a rectangle
-  - fillOver - fill a rectangle  over existing image using alpha (x, y, width, height )
+  - fillOver(x, y, width, height, color) - fill a rectangle  over existing image using alpha
-  - drawImage - output an image into this image  (image, x, y [ [,x source, ysource], width, height ] [, shade [,shade r, shade b] )
+  - drawImage - output an image into this image  (image, x, y [ [,x_source, y_source], width, height ] [, shade [,shade r, shade b] )
+      multiple combinations of parameters are allowed here...
+     - ( image, x, y )  draw the specified image at the specified x, y coordinate
+     - ( image, x, y, w, h ) draw a portion of the image at the specified position and specified width and height
+     - ( image, x, y, xFrom, yFrom, width, height ) draw a portion of the specified image at the position, offset in the source image by xFrom, yFrom, and for a potion width, height
+     - ( image, x, y, w, h, xFrom, yFrom, width, height ) draw a portion of the specified image at the specified position, stretching/shrinking image from specified width, height to the output width, height
+     - ( ... , psi.Image.Color ) specify a color to shade the source image by.
+     - ( ... , psi.Image.Color, psi.Image.Color, psi.Image.Color ) specify three colors, each are used scaled on Red, Green, Blue component of the source image repspectively.
-  - drawImageOver - output an image over this image using alpha information in the image to merge (image, x, y [ [,x source, ysource], width, height ] [, shade [,shade r, shade b] )
+  - drawImageOver - output an image over this image using alpha information in the image to merge (image, x, y [ [,x source, ysource], width, height ] [, shade [,shade r, shade b] ) same parameter combinations as drawImage
   - imageSurface
-      return value uint8arry that is the (RGBA/BGRA) data of the image.
+      return value uint8array that is the (RGBA/BGRA) data of the image.

   -